Netflix’s ‘Stranger Things’ comes to Roblox ahead of its July 4 premiere – TechCrunch

 Well, that’s no longer true.

 While many of the integrations and games themselves are built by partnered developers, Netflix is clearly involved.
-And unlike the throwaways apps from years prior, these are more series efforts on Netflix’s part — not just promotional vehicles for its shows.
+And unlike the throwaway apps from years prior, these are more series efforts on Netflix’s part — not just promotional vehicles for its shows.

 The marketing doesn’t stop at digital games either.

-Netflix’s Stranger Things is more than just a show, its a whole business unto itself.
-It’s Baskin Robbins ice cream flavors, and Target exclusives like a Stranger Things bike, toys and apparel.
-It’s posters, games, and all kinds of other merch, too.
+Netflix’s Stranger Things is more than just a show, it’s a whole business unto itself.
+It’s Baskin-Robbins ice cream flavors, and Target exclusives like a Stranger Things bike, toys and apparel.
+It’s posters, games and all kinds of other merch, too.
 And that’s just one show.
 An analyst previously said Netflix’s merch biz could be a billion-dollar addition to the company’s revenue.

-Beyond gaming and other stuff to buy, the Stranger Things empire extends to brand deals with Coke, Levi’s, H&M, Nike, Eggo, Schwinn, Trivial Pursuit, Burger Kind, and more.
+Beyond gaming and other stuff to buy, the Stranger Things empire extends to brand deals with Coke, Levi’s, H&M, Nike, Eggo, Schwinn, Trivial Pursuit, Burger King and more.

-The Roblox and Fornite integrations are live now.
+The Roblox and Fortnite integrations are live now.
 The Season 3-themed game arrives July 4.